networkservicemesh/networkservicemesh/scripts/vagrant/README.md

 Sshfs is used to mount the /vagrant directory of the guest.
 Hence the vagrant-sshfs plugin for vagrant must be installed.
 If libvirt is used, the vagrant-libvirt plugin must also be installed.

+The go version in your system must be 1.13 or higher.

 # Starting Vagrant